 - Suspicious apps are installed.

-- Unusual text messages.
+- Unusual tracking notifications and text messages.

 - Phone settings have changed without your permission.